How to Run Android TV on your Raspberry Pi

 To get Android TV to run on a Raspberry Pi, we will be using a special build of LineageOS.
 This build is maintained and developed by the hard work of KonstaKANG and the Android-rpi team.

 With the OS being more optimized for large horizontal screens and remotes, it makes it the perfect choice when connecting the Pi to your TV.
-You can even get access to the vast amount of available apps through the Google Play store.
+You can even get access to the vast number of available apps through the Google Play store.

 If you would prefer to stick with the normal version of Android we also have a guide on installing that.